ChandlerVer5/bing-tools/Readme.md

 # bing-tools

-> Library package for [Cerebro](http://www.cerebroapp.com) app plugin developers, that includes most used functions
+> Library package for [Bing](https://github.com/ChandlerVer5/Bing) app plugin developers, that includes most used functions

-Must be run with bing-tools
+modified from [cerebro-tools](https://github.com/KELiON/cerebro-tools)🙏, this tools Must be run with bing-tools

 ## mochapack